maxtheprogrammer98/arduinoAlarm/README.md

 ### <img width="25" height="25" src="https://img.icons8.com/fluency/30/info.png" alt="info"/> <ins>Information:</ins> <br>
-This is a home made arduino project, it's basically a laser alarm which is based on a photoresistor, it also includes a mic as a second sensor which can activate the alarm as well.
+Home-made Arduino project, basically it's a laser alarm based on a photoresistor, it also includes a mic as a second sensor which can activate the alarm as well.

 <hr>